akhilnas/santander-customer-transaction/README.md

 ## Introduction <a name="Introduction"></a>

 This Project aims to solve the stated business problem with the help of the XGBoost algorithm.
-The overall approach to this problem
+The overall approach to this problem was to fix the model and instead perform hyperparamter tuning and feature engineering and selection.

 ## About the Data <a name="Data"></a>